Apply

 Transparency Statement

-Beginning March 1, 2024, all theses submitted to FGSR will require a Transparency Statement to describe the use of artificial intelligence (AI) assisted technologies in the preparation of the thesis or to confirm that no such technologies were used.
+All theses submitted to FGSR require a Transparency Statement to describe the use of artificial intelligence (AI) assisted technologies in the preparation of the thesis or to confirm that no such technologies were used.

 All thesis committee members who review the thesis will be required to confirm on the Thesis Committee Release form they are aware of, and have approved, the use of AI-technologies as described in the Transparency Statement.